christianobora/Audi-4.0T-ZF8-Swap/README.md

 Always consult with a professional mechanic or technician if you are unsure about any part of this procedure.
 This guide is intended to be a helpful resource, but it cannot cover every potential scenario or issue that may arise.

----

-**I will not respond to any questions or inquiries for further assistance.**

 ## Credits
 Shoutout a few people for helping me in making this possible.
 Firstly wanted to give thanks to **Boost** for encouraging me in figuring out the coding and allowing me to bounce ideas off of him.
+Next I wanted to thank Brent from [813garage](https://www.instagram.com/813garage) for assistance with the part numbers as well as performing the actual mechanical work for the swap.
-Next I wanted to thank **[SleeperTuned](https://www.instagram.com/sleepertuned)** for being there when I was looking to experiment with the coding and handling the ECU side and being an overall good friend.
+Finally I wanted to thank **[SleeperTuned](https://www.instagram.com/sleepertuned)** for being there when I was looking to experiment with the coding and handling the ECU side and being an overall good friend.

+---
+**I will not respond to any questions or inquiries for further assistance.**